 While there are no submission or page charges, the extra costs associated with color figure reproduction in print are expected to be met in part by the author.
-Color figures per article will be published at a charge to authors of $595 for one figure, $1095 for two figures, or $1495 for three or more figures, unless the article is a Review.
-Authors of Review articles will not be asked to subsidize color reproduction.
+In all cases, figures will appear online in color at no additional charge.
+Color figures in print per article will be published at a charge to authors of $595 for one figure, $1095 for two figures, or $1495 for three or more figures.
+If you wish to have color figures in print, please include the completed color reproduction form in your submission.
+The cost of color reproduction in print does not apply to authors of Review articles.
 The costs of reproducing color figures may also be waived if the color illustration is deemed essential for clarity of scientific communication and the authors are unable to meet these costs.
-Figures will appear online in color at no additional charge.

 Similarly, suggestions for cover artwork are welcomed, but part of the production costs must be paid by the author.
-If your accepted manuscript has been selected as a candidate for featuring on the journal cover, the editorial office will contact you with details.
+If you wish for your accepted manuscript to be considered as a candidate to be featured on the journal cover, please contact the editorial office.

 Selected manuscripts describing original research are normally sent to at least two experts for evaluation.
 Peer review for Polymer Physics is closed, i.e. reviewer identities are not disclosed to the author except at the reviewer's request.
 The editor will provide a decision as soon as sufficient reviews have been returned.